kevintine/Python-Trading-Bot/tradingbot/README copy.md

 We may have to give up on the charting aspect, the trading bot has gotten too big to integrate with the chart.
 May need to start a new chart with a fully developed trading bot.
 Pain

+2025-04-03

+Completed the backtesting.
+Anymore and we would just be approaching scope creep.
+The charts have been created.

+It's best to use Alpaca websockets api to fetch data and send buy signals

+- Create a live websockets script to send data to the bot. *DONE*
+- Redo the web app to display the live data.